chinamike65/hugo-tuolesi/content/book4/book4en.md

 Therefore, we should think: "I want to make one, all sentient beings become Buddhas as soon as possible!"
 To achieve this, we must first become Buddhas, and to become Buddhas, we must first obtain Bodhicitta.

-If there is really no way to help sentient beings, when we see poor sentient beings, we will recite a few six-character mantras, and then return the blessings to them.
+If there is really no way to help sentient beings, when we see poor sentient beings, we will recite a few six-character mantras, and then return the merit to them.

 Doing this regularly will also help develop compassion.